rust-gamedev/rust-gamedev.github.io/content/news/046/index.md

 that has [already reached its funding goal][fish-15k]!

-Even though the basic sum is collected, the campaign still continues to get more founds for the stretch goals:
+Even though the basic sum is collected, the campaign still continues to get more funds for the stretch goals:

 > The plan for how to allocate funds that exceed our €15k goal is very simple:
 > For every additional €1,000 pledged to our campaign,